fmease/rruxwry/README.md

 Options:
   -r, --run                   Run the built binary
-  -c, --check                 Don't fully compile, only check the crate -@, --compiletest...
-Enable compiletest directives -n, --crate-name <NAME>     Set the name of the (base) crate -t, --crate-type <TYPE>     Set the type of the (base) crate -e, --edition <EDITION>     Set the edition of the source files
+  -c, --check-only            Don't fully compile, only check the crate -@, --directives...
+Enable compiletest-like directives -T, --compiletest           Check in a compiletest-esque manner -., --bless                 Update the test expectations -n, --crate-name <NAME>     Set the name of the crate -t, --crate-type <TYPE>     Set the type of the crate -e, --edition <EDITION>     Set the edition of the crate
       --cfg <NAME>            Enable a `cfg`
-      --rev <NAME>            Enable a compiletest revision -f, --cargo-feature <NAME>  Enable a Cargo-like feature -F, --rustc-feature <NAME>  Enable an experimental rustc library or language feature -/, --suppress-lints        Cap lints at allow level
+  -R, --revision <NAME>       Enable a compiletest revision -f, --cargo-feature <NAME>  Enable a Cargo-like feature -F, --rustc-feature <NAME>  Enable an experimental rustc library or language feature -/, --suppress-lints        Cap lints at allow level